ACM40960/wildlife-species-recognition/README.md

 | Padding instead of cropping, plus infrared augmentation | 0.61 |
 | Better animal boxes from MegaDetector | 0.69 |

-Two things we tried did not help, and we left them in the log rather than quietly dropping them.
-Test-time augmentation came out slightly worse, and temperature scaling improved how well-calibrated the probabilities are without changing the accuracy at all.
+Two things we tried that did not help are test-time augmentation which came out slightly worse, and temperature scaling improved how well-calibrated the probabilities are without changing the accuracy at all.

 ## What is in the repo